stevenvinhtran/LinguaGlass/README.md

 LinguaGlass is a iOS application designed for immersive reading for language learners.
 Extract text from the web and tap any word to reveal its meaning.
 Heavily inspired by [KantanManga](https://github.com/juanj/KantanManga).
 Primarily built to enable the language learners to read manga/manhwa easier.

+Note: This is one of my first coding projects, so the code may be messy and unclear.

 ## Features

 - **OCR Mode**